Comoros

 Trade with the EU

-Total trade with the EU summed up to € 59 million in 2022.
-With 18% of total trade, the EU is the Comoros' second most important trading partner, after the UAE.
+Total trade with the EU summed up to €63 million in 2023.
+With 15% of total trade, the EU is the Comoros' second most important trading partner, but the largest export market.

-The Comoros and the EU (2022)
+The Comoros and the EU

-Imports from the Comoros by product section
+Imports from the Comoros by product section (2023, € million)

-Imports from the Comoros over time (in € m)
+Imports from the Comoros over time (€ million)

-THE COMOROS AND THE EU’s GSP
+THE COMOROS AND THE EU GSP

 Economic Impact